Buying annual travel insurance can help you save a lot of money. But exactly how much?

 However, once you drill down into the specific benefits for each travel inconvenience/emergency, an annual travel insurance technically does NOT provide more coverage than single-trip.

-Let’s use one of the cheapest annual travel insurance policies around as a benchmark.
-At $220 per year, it gives you medical coverage for up to $200,000, flight delay coverage of up to $300 and trip cancellation coverage of $5,000.
+Let’s use one of the cheaper annual travel insurance policies with Covid-19 coverage around as a benchmark.
+At $316 per year, it gives you medical coverage for up to $250,000, flight delay coverage of up to $1,000 and trip cancellation coverage of $7,000.
+You’ll also be covered if you test positive for Covid-19 with medical coverage of up to $50,000, overseas hospital cash benefit of up to $1,000, and reimbursed $1,000 for travel cancellations.

 This is more of less on par with most basic single-trip travel insurance plans in Singapore, although there are certain insurers who offer higher benefits.